IvanYuantama/CH4-CoreLocation/README.md

 **Situation 1: Supabase pooler inflating PostGIS planning time**

-The `/api/analyze` endpoint was consistently taking 8–10 seconds per request even with GIST spatial indexes on all geometry columns.
-Running `EXPLAIN ANALYZE` revealed query planning time of ~48ms per query, far above the normal 1–5ms, caused by PgBouncer's transaction pooling mode preventing statistics caching between connections.
+The test endpoint was consistently taking 8–10 seconds per request even with GIST spatial indexes on all geometry columns.

 How we worked around it:
 We migrated the database from Supabase to Neon, which supports direct PostgreSQL connections on the free tier.
 Planning time dropped to normal levels and total API response time improved significantly.